This is a cry I’ve often heard from Mothers (and Fathers) both during my Midwifery career and on every parenting forum ever. I’ve also said it myself!

 Inserting a clean finger into their mouth and letting them suck on it, then swapping the finger for the bottle can work well.
 Once they know milk comes out and it feels familiar, you’re away.
 Some women have success by starting breastfeeding, then switching to the bottle when the sucking action is underway.
 They may just get annoyed with you though.

 Babies may also feel more comfortable drinking from a bottle when they are held in a different position to how you breastfeed them.
 Feed them from a bottle when they are in a semi-upright position in a car seat, for example, or by having them on your lap but with their back to your chest, or propped up on your knees facing you.

-You can flip it the other way and make it more like breastfeeding, have the bottle tucked under your armpit and keep baby in the same position, latching them on to the bottle.
-Think about how your baby latches on to the breast, and mimic that.
+You can flip it the other way and make it more like breastfeeding, have the bottle tucked under your armpit and keep the baby in the same position, latching them onto the bottle.
+Think about how your baby latches onto the breast, and mimic that.

 Temperature And Storage Of Breastmilk

 Once expressed into sterile containers or bags, breastmilk can be stored in the fridge for up to five days at 4°C or lower (you can buy relatively cheap fridge thermometers online); for two weeks in the freezer compartment of a fridge; for up to six months in a freezer.

 Breast milk that’s been cooled in the fridge can be carried in a cool bag with ice packs for up to 24 hours.
 If you’re freezing it, make sure you label and date it first, and put how much, because once it’s frozen it’s not so clear.
 It’s normal for breastmilk to separate into a clearer layer on the top, it doesn’t mean it’s spoiled.